Skip to main content

 For example, if you add your BTC "Account 2", the portfolio will also contain any other "Account 2" asset accounts (e.g., ETH "Account 2", etc.).
 To interact with those funds, you'll need to connect the asset accounts.

-When you add a Bitcoin account, it will include and show balances from all Bitcoin address types associated with that account (e.g., Native SegWit and Taproot).
-However, you'll only be able to receive BTC with your Native Segwit address.
+When you add a Bitcoin account, it will include the balances from all Bitcoin address types linked to that account (e.g., Native SegWit, Legacy, and Taproot).

 Follow the below steps to add additional asset accounts for the same asset Exodus: